 - 5 drops eucalyptus essential oil (find 100% pure organic eucalyptus EO here)

 Cut the fabric into thin strips about 3 inches long and ¼-inch wide.
 Coil 2-3 pieces into the tube, pushing down with the chopstick.
 Add the essential oil.
 Place more fabric on top, pushing down.
 (I placed the fabric on the bottom for a base for the oil, then more on top so that the essential oil wouldn’t be strong enough to burn my sinuses.)
 Cap your inhaler and label.

-Remove cap and inhale into each nostril.
-Always replace cap after using.
+Remove the cap and inhale it into each nostril.
+Always replace the cap after using the homemade inhaler.
 Refresh DIY inhaler with a few more drops of essential oil when needed.